 Exempt status applies to the position and not the employee.
 Exempt simply means the position the employee fills is exempt from the Fair Labor Standards Act (FLSA), and is not entitled to overtime compensation.
-Exempt employees (excluding teachers and teaching assistants/interventionists) are paid on a salaried basis, and EVA generally will not deduct from a non-teacher exempt employee's salary, in accordance with FLSA, for absences of less than one full day.
-However, any full days of absence taken in excess of the employee's allotment/service record accumulation of sick or personal leave will result in an employee payroll deduction calculated on a prorated daily rate.
-With respect to exempt teachers, EVA will deduct PTO, Unpaid Leave for absences of half day or full day.
-EVA will not allow hourly deductions and must be a half day or full day.
-Exempt hourly employees who come to work late will be deducted time from PTO, or unpaid time up to 1 hour anytime after that would be a 4 hour deduction.
+Exempt employees (excluding teachers) are paid on a salaried basis, and EVA generally will not deduct from a non-teacher exempt employee's salary, in accordance with FLSA, for absences of less than one full day.
+However, any full days of absence taken in excess of the employee's allotment/service record accumulation of sick or personal leave will result in an employee payroll deduction calculated on a pro-rated daily rate.
+With respect to exempt teachers, EVA will not make leave and/or salary deductions for absences of less than one-half day (four hours).

 Non-exempt positions are those positions that are not exempt from FLSA requirements.
-Non-exempt positions require EVA to pay the employee overtime (time and a half) for all hours worked in excess of 40 during a work week.
+Non-exempt positions require EVA to pay the employee overtime (time and a half) for all hours worked in excess of 40 during a workweek.
 The key phrase here is "hours worked."
 An employee may work 32 hours in a week and have 16 hours of vacation time.
 This would reflect as 48 hours on a paycheck, but for overtime calculation, the employee actually worked 32 hours - so overtime would not be paid.
-All employees in positions that are classified as non-exempt will be required to maintain a time card or record, and will be eligible for overtime pay in accordance with the appropriate Wage and Hour Laws, and as outlined in this
+All employees in positions that are classified as non-exempt will be required to maintain a time card or record, and will be eligible for overtime pay in accordance with the appropriate Wage and Hour Laws, and as outlined in this Handbook.

-Handbook.
 Non-exempt employees may not work beyond 40 hours per week without prior written approval from the supervisor.

 EVA's positions are reviewed and assigned an FLSA (exempt or non-exempt) status that is maintained on a master record by the school and included in Employment Agreements.
-Upon request, the HR and Office Manager may provide this information to an employee.
+Upon request, the Office Manager may provide this information to an employee.